 (This was the original color of the wood floors)

 Have I told y’all how much I loathe sanding!!
 If I can, I avoid it like the plague.
-But I didn’t THINK they’re was anyway around it!!
+But I didn’t THINK there was anyway around it!!
 So I sanded, for what seemed like an eternity, with a 60-grit sandpaper, using my Ridgid Orbital Sander.
 The room is not big at all, so it really wasn’t THAT bad.
 But after this step, I sanded AGAIN with a 220-grit sandpaper to smooth the floors…

 After vacuuming and washing the dust off EVERYTHING, it was time to stain.
 YAYYYY!
 I researched this part a lot before tackling this project and felt very confident about my choice of General Finishes Stain.
 Originally, I had decided to use their flooring line of stain.
 But, I would have had to wait for that to be delivered and I was anxious to move forward with this project.
 Sorry Amazon Prime!
 I love ya, but I wanted it NOW.